The International Harvester E200 – A new look

-International Harvester were one of the first elevating scraper manufacturers to directly connect their elevator drive motor to the elevator gearbox, thereby doing away with the complex extension drive shafts and PTO arrangements of their competitors.
+International Harvester were one of the first elevating scraper manufacturers to directly connect its elevator drive motor to the elevator gearbox, thereby doing away with the complex extension drive shafts and PTO arrangements of its competitors.

 Another feature of the elevator drive was a small flywheel which provided a little extra torque when the going got a little tough.

 Ejection was accomplished in the usual elevating scraper manner, with a sliding floor and a bulldozer ejector, the cutting edge acting as a strike off blade.